weaviate/weaviate-io/developers/weaviate/model-providers/friendliai/generative.md

 Weaviate's integrations with FriendliAI's APIs allow you to access open-source models on Friendli Suite and utilize models' capabilities directly from Weaviate.

 [Configure a Weaviate collection](#configure-collection) to use generative AI models on FriendliAI.
-Weaviate will perform Retrieval Augmented Generation (RAG) using the specified model and your FriendliAI API key.
+Weaviate will perform Retrieval Augmented Generation (RAG) using the specified model and your Friendli API key.

 More specifically, Weaviate will perform a search, retrieve the most relevant objects, and then pass them to the FriendliAI generative AI model to generate outputs.